mnp1791/DigitalScholarship-UB-Bern/find_picture_in_picture/README.txt

 Notebooks:
 ----------
--find_iter_picture.ipynb: assumes a matching table in every image -find_iter_picture-2.ipyng: loops over several images to find the best match
+-find_iter_picture.ipynb: assumes a matching table in every image -find_iter_picture-2.ipyng: loops over several images to check whether there is any match and find the best match